 Treatment with nucleoside/nucleotide reverse transcriptase inhibitors (NRTIs) is one way to help stop the virus from replicating and control HIV infection.
 Here’s what NRTIs are, how they work, and the side effects they can cause.

 NRTIs are one of six classes of antiretroviral drugs used to treat HIV.
 Antiretroviral drugs interfere with the ability of a virus to multiply or reproduce.
-To treat HIV infection, NRTIs work by blocking an enzyme HIV needs to make copies of itself.
+To treat HIV, NRTIs work by blocking an enzyme HIV needs to make copies of itself.

 NRTIs prevent the virus’s reverse transcriptase from accurately copying its RNA into DNA.
-Without DNA, HIV can’t make copies of itself and the infection can’t spread.
+Without DNA, HIV can’t make copies of itself.

 - zidovudine (Retrovir)

 - lamivudine (Epivir)